-Some psychologists work primarily as researchers and faculty at universities and at governmental and non-governmental organizations.
-Others work primarily as practitioners in hospitals, schools, clinics, correctional facilities, employee assistance programs and private offices.
-Many psychologists are active in both research and practice.
+Some clinical psychologists work primarily as practitioners in hospitals, schools, clinics, correctional facilities, employee assistance programs or private offices.
+Others work primarily as researchers and faculty at universities and at governmental and non-governmental organizations.
+Many psychologists are active in both clinical practice and research.

-- mental health problems such as depression, anxiety, phobias, etc.;
+- mental health problems such as depression, anxiety, phobias, trauma, eating disorders;

 - neurological, genetic, psychological and social determinants of behaviour;